 What Is Your Savings Rate?

-Your Savings Rate is the amount of money you save each month as a percentage of your total or gross income.
-A higher savings rate equals more savings each month, and the more money you save each month, the more you can accumulate towards retirement, a down payment, your emergency fund, or any other financial goals you might have.
+Your savings rate is the amount of money you save each month as a percentage of your total or gross income.
+A higher savings rate equals more savings each month, and the more money you save each month, the more you can accumulate towards retirement, a down payment, your emergency fund, or any other savings goals you might have.

 Why Is Your Savings Rate Important?

-Your savings rate is arguably one of the most important components of your financial plan.
-It’s also what you have the most control over.
-You don’t have control over the market returns or how long you will live.
-While you can do things to influence these other factors, you have the most influence over your savings rate.
-Therefore, it can be said that your savings rate has the biggest impact on your financial planning and retirement success.
+Your savings rate is arguably one of the most important components of your financial plan, but why?
+It’s what you have the most control over.
+You have little to no control over market returns or how long you’ll live, but you can control how much you spend and how much you save.

 Stephen R. Covey’s calls this our “circle of influence” in his landmark book, “The Seven Habits of Highly Effective People.”
 In his book, Covey emphasizes the importance of focusing on the things that fall within our circles of influence, and not expending energy on the things that don’t.
 You have a significant influence over your savings rate through your ability to control expenses and increase your income.
 So, focus on your savings rate instead of what the market is doing, and you’ll be well positioned to achieve your financial goals.

-In addition to being something you have significant control over, your savings rate is one of the biggest impacts when determining if you will have enough money to last through your retirement years.
-The higher your savings rate towards retirement, the better your overall financial progress will be.
-That means you’ll either be able to retire earlier or have more money during your retirement.
-Maybe even both.
+In addition to being something you have significant control over, your savings rate is one of the biggest factors impacting whether you will have enough money to last through your retirement years.
+A higher savings rate means you’ll either be able to retire earlier or have more money during your retirement.
+Or maybe, both.

 How To Calculate Your Savings Rate